-How to Have a Great Night’s Sleep in the Arctic and Antarctica
+How to Get a Great Night’s Sleep in the Land(s) of the Midnight Sun

 One of the joys of travel is retreating to the comfort of your bed after a day of sightseeing and enjoying a good night’s sleep to get ready for another round of discovery.
-But sleep can be challenging, especially if you’re traveling to a place where the sun never sets.
+But sleep can be challenging if you’re traveling to a place that experiences the midnight sun, a period when the sun never really sets.

-That’s true of many places above the Arctic Circle in summer in the Northern Hemisphere, and it’s also true of Antarctica during the summer – its summer, which is opposite of the Northern Hemisphere’s.
+That’s true on cruises to the Arctic Circle during the summer, and it’s also true of Antarctica during its summer — which is of course the opposite of the Northern Hemisphere’s summer.
 If you’re dreaming of a bright Christmas, Antarctica is the place to be.

-Endless summer days and summer nights may sound glorious, but experts say those never-ending days may lead to sleep deprivation.
+Endless summer days and summer nights may sound glorious, but experts say those never-ending days of midnight sun may lead to sleep deprivation.
 Here are tips to help you sleep tight.

 On your mark